Communication

 About Communication in Autism Support

 Communication is at the heart of connection, understanding, and belonging.
-Yet for many individuals with autism, communication does not develop in typical ways.
-Some may have no spoken language; others may use speech but struggle with social use of language.
+Yet for many autistic individuals, communication does not develop in typical ways.
+Some may have no spoken language; others may use speech but struggle with social use of language and appropriate interaction.
 For some, communication is rich and imaginative but expressed through behaviour, movement, pictures, or sounds.

 This is why communication support must be flexible, respectful, and tailored to the individual.

-At Coping With Autism, we believe all behaviour is communication—and we look beyond words to listen in every possible way.
-On this page, we’ll introduce some of the most widely-used communication techniques and explain how they can support individuals with autism to express themselves, feel heard, and connect with others.
+At Coping With Autism AS IT IS, we believe all behaviour is communication—and we look beyond words to listen in every possible way.
+On this page, we’ll introduce some of the most widely-used communication techniques and explain how they can support individuals with autism to express themselves, feel heard, have their needs met and connect with others.

 Approaches to Communication